Cardano-Fans/crfa-cardano-donation-app/README.md

 This is a donation application that automatically donates to certain entities / addresses specified in configuration file.
 It can donate either on epoch or super epoch (6 epochs) basis, which we call internally cadence.

 ## Problem description
 One of common problems in Cardano is that apart from Catalyst and running a pool there is no way to fund certain development projects or charities.
 Some people setup a stake pool but even this doesn't guarantee that delegators will select such a pool, they may prefer other pools.
 In addition certain number of people are not interested in managing a stake pool.
 This all doesn't mean that one doesn't want to contribute, this could be as little as 1 ADA per month.
-If everybody contributes 1 ADA it ads up.
+If everybody contributes 1 ADA it adds up.

 We need alternatives.
 This application allows anyone, delegator, user, spo to setup regular delegations to projects or charities they support.